estuary/flow/site/docs/reference/Connectors/materialization-connectors/MySQL/mysql.md

 * **Connect directly with Google Cloud SQL**: [Enable public IP on your database](https://cloud.google.com/sql/docs/mysql/configure-ip#add) and add `34.121.207.128` as an authorized IP address.
 See the instructions below to use SSH Tunneling instead of enabling public access.

-* **Connect directly with Azure Database For MySQL**: Create a new [firewall rule](https://learn.microsoft.com/en-us/azure/mysql/single-server/how-to-manage-firewall-using-portal) that grants access to the IP address `34.121.207.128`.
-See the instructions below to use SSH Tunneling instead of enabling public access.

 * **Connect with SSH tunneling**
    1. Refer to the [guide](../../../../../guides/connect-network/) to configure an SSH server on the cloud platform of your choice.